About the Market

 The Elberta Community Farmers Market participates in the following programs:

-• To use SNAP at the market, visit the Market Manager before you shop and we’ll swipe your EBT card in exchange for wooden tokens you can then use to shop with.
+To use SNAP at the market, visit the Market Manager before you shop and we’ll swipe your EBT card in exchange for wooden tokens you can then use to shop with.
+The only limit is your current balance on your EBT card, and we can supplement your shopping with Double Up Food Bucks to top off your shopping experience with EXTRA fruits and veggies!